 Student-athletes are expected to maintain a satisfactory grade point average (GPA) and make progress toward their degree while remaining active in their chosen sport.

-See Also: Should College Athletes Be Paid?
-If Yes, Why?
+See Also: Should College Be Free: YES/NO?
+Pros And Cons

 Why Should College Athletes Be Paid?